djpbarry/CALM/README.md

 # CALM
-A selection of FIJI plugins developed at Crick Advanced Light Microscopy
+A selection of FIJI plugins developed at Crick Advanced Light Microscopy STP